aalthaf/Calendar/README.txt

 				Author: Althaf Ahamed Sadique

-   Purpose : The purpose of this program is make a two calendars which are either school or Work events.
+   Purpose : The purpose of this program is create two calendars which are either school or Work events.
    The school events are in ascending order of date whereas the work events are in ascending order of priority.
    Events are retrieved from the server and added to their specfic calendars.
-More events can be added to the calendars using inputs.
-These are then uploaded to the server.These events are then printed out by the server
+More events can be added to the calendars using user inputs and uploaded to the server.These events are then printed out by the server

 	      	      	      List of source/header/data files: